-Guidelines for Writing Letters of Recommendation (Linda Kaiser of the University of Missouri; Retrieved from Saint Mary’s College) (PDF)
+Guidelines for Writing Letters of Recommendation (Linda Kaiser of University of Missouri, Columbia; Retrieved from Saint Mary’s College) (PDF)

 A two-page handout on what to include in the opening, body, and conclusion of a letter of recommendation.
 The PDF also contains a sample letter.

 How to Write a Recommendation Letter (Susan M. Heathfield, The Balance Careers)

 Useful tips on what to include/not include in a letter of recommendation.

 “If your reference says this, you’ll get a job” (Amy Levin-Epstein, CBS News)

 This article explains what you can do to prepare your references to speak about you or, if you are serving as a reference for someone, what you can say to help the person sound like a top candidate.